In this guide

 There are four major mobile network operators in the UK which own, operate and maintain the network infrastructure that provides our phones, tablets and mobile broadband dongles with signal.
 These are EE, O2, Three and Vodafone.

 In addition to the network operators there are other providers such as Sky Mobile, giffgaff, Lebara and TalkTalk Mobile.
-These MVNOs use one of the major network operators, but offer alternative deals and niche packages catering to customers with specific requirements.
+These services, known as MVNOs, use one of the major network operators but offer alternative deals and niche packages catering to customers with specific requirements.

 What is an MVNO?